 BEST VEGAN GLUTEN-FREE CHOCOLATE CHIP COOKIES

-I have a lot of vegan chocolate chip cookie recipes here on the blog and these 6 Ingredient Crispy Vegan Chocolate Chip Cookies made with almond flour are a huge reader favorite.
-I wanted to share a classic and perfect vegan chocolate chip cookie recipe that really tastes like a traditional cookie made with butter, oil, white flour and white sugar, but so much healthier.
+I have a lot of oil-free vegan chocolate chip cookie recipes here on the blog and these Crispy Vegan Chocolate Chip Cookies made with almond flour are a huge reader favorite.
+These I wanted to share a classic and perfect vegan chocolate chip cookie recipe that really tastes like a traditional cookie made with butter, oil, white flour and white sugar, but so much healthier.
 These are amazing and so authentic!

 - maple syrup